dmbarbour/glas/docs/GlasProg.md

 Metaprogramming:
 * `(%macro ASTBuilder)` - ASTBuilder must have type `Env -> Program` where Env provides compile-time effects (e.g. load a file).
 Program must be deterministic up to Env and 0--1 arity, leaving an AST representation on the data stack.
 This AST is evaluated in an empty environment then returned.
   * The simplest proof of determinism is that Program doesn't use '%co' or '%choice'.
-I'll start there.
-But I hope to eventually recognize common confluence patterns or support proof annotations.
+I'll start there, but I hope to eventually recognize common confluence patterns or support proof annotations.
 * `(%eval Adapter)` - pops an AST representation from the data stack, evaluates in an empty environment (implicit `t:({ "" => NULL }, AST)` scope), then passes the result to Adapter of type `AST -> Program`.
 The resulting program may be verified, instrumented, and optimized in context, then is run.
 In most cases, the AST argument must be static, i.e. `%an.eval.static` is default for glas systems.
 * *Note:* These primitives enable Programs to participate in metaprogramming.
 However, we can also support a lot of metaprogramming purely in the namespace layer.